-In 1886, van Gogh went to Paris where he was strongly influenced by the Impressionist painters who painted with dabs and short strokes of primary unmixed colors directly on the canvas to simulate reflected light.
+In 1886, van Gogh went to Paris where he was strongly influenced by the Impressionist painters who painted with dabs and short strokes of primary unmixed colors, applying them directly on the canvas to simulate reflected light.
 However, unlike the Impressionist who concentrated on the actual appearance of the subject matter, Van Gogh focused more on the personal experience or emotion of the painter - a style later named Post-Impressionism.
 Using pure, brilliant colors with long and short brush strokes of thick paint, he covered the canvas with passionate, vibrant movement, working loosely and quickly, but never carelessly.

 Van Gogh died in 1890 at the age of thirty-seven.
 Although only one of his paintings was sold during his lifetime, his works later obtained some of the highest prices ever paid for paintings.

 - Colored construction paper (approximately 9 x 12 inches)